-It’s difficult to put into words the curious appeal of Netflix’s Kantaro: The Sweet Tooth Salaryman, but we’ll give it our best shot, goddammit.
-The series is a live-action TV dramedy adaptation of the manga series Saboriman Ametani Kantarou, starring Onoe Matsuya as a salaryman who gets by in his job as a fast and efficient employee, but the reality of it is he slacks off to fulfill his greatest desire – an obsession with sweet desserts.
+It’s difficult to put into words the mainline culinary genius of Netflix’s Kantaro: The Sweet Tooth Salaryman, but we’ll give it our best shot.
+The series is a live-action TV dramedy adaptation of the manga series Saboriman Ametani Kantarou, starring the riveting Onoe Matsuya as a book publishing sales agent who gets by in his job as a fast and efficient employee, but in reality slacks off to fulfill his greatest desire: indulging in sweet desserts.

-As you’d imagine, its quirky, kooky, and kinda batshit, but also because the story is fictional but the places are real, Kantaro: The Sweet Tooth Salaryman is surprisingly bingeable as a travelogue around the eateries of Tokyo.
+As you’d imagine, Kantaro is quirky, kooky, and kinda batsh**, but also – as the story is fictional but the places are real – Kantaro: The Sweet Tooth Salaryman is surprisingly bingeable as a travelogue around the dessert eateries of Tokyo.
 Food porn at its finest (and wackiest), this show will allow you to leave those worrying caps at the door so you can spend a mindless few hours simply enjoying this man enjoying sweet treats.
 Let him eat cake!

 Lady Dynamite (2016 – 2017)

 From Pam Brady and Mitch Hurwitz comes this complete mind assault of a sitcom, and while Netflix called it a day earlier this year with the decision to not move forward with the show.
 Maria Bamford stars as Maria Bamford.

 This show is based on what Maria Bamford has accepted to be “her life.”
 The surreal episodes, refracted across multiple periods inspired by the actor/comedian’s life, tell the story of a woman who loses – and then finds – her s**t.